spotinst/help/src/docs/elastigroup/tools-integrations/kafka.md

 Implementing a messaging system is a common solution for those challenges.

-Kafka is one of the most popular messaging system today, it is designed for distributed high throughput systems to manage the queue and the data flow.
+Kafka is one of the most popular messaging systems today.
+It is designed for distributed, high-throughput systems to manage the queue and the data flow.

 Kafka’s architecture is designed based on several components and each component has his unique role.